What Does Your Drive for Productivity Reveal?

 So, if you wonder why people are not getting enough done or why they are not enthusiastic about the latest addition to the list of priorities, then look here (the above factors) for the cause.

 Admiration Vs Paranoia: ‘I could not do it’ says one of our leadership coaching team.
 ‘The endless internal meetings, the unrelenting pressure, the growing workload and the internal bureaucracy – the level of commitment we see within teams is amazing.’ she continues.
 ‘The danger is that the narrative of quiet quitting and performance theater suggests the opposite.
-Most of the executives that we work with are too busy to be disengaged!’ she concludes.
+Most of the leaders that we work with are too busy to be disengaged!’ she concludes.

 It could be said that the most deluded managers are those who don’t believe that there are opportunities to optimize performance.
 That is a worse situation than being paranoid about performance, especially when you see data such as the following4: